 Field system calibration

-Field system calibration is more like a check to ensure that there is no deviation from the normal operation determined during the formal calibration and are mainly for maintenance.
-Field calibration is done, not to determine the absolute accuracy of the measurement but the repeatability of the measurement.
-It is performed right there at the field where the measurement chain is installed.
-It is a calibration done at one point in the frequency domain or time domain and at one level.
+Field system calibration is performed for maintenance in the field where the measuring chain is installed, to ensure that there is no deviation from the normal operation determined during formal calibration.
+Field calibration is done, not to determine the absolute accuracy of the measurement, but to determine the repeatability of the measurement.

 Standards are necessary for calibration as seen in earlier sections.
 There are basically three types of standards, the primary standard, the secondary standard, and the working standard.